 The EBITDA is a measure of a Mosaic Brands 's overall financial performance and is widely used to measure a its profitability.

 |Return on equity TTM||-951.97%|

 We're not expecting Mosaic Brands to pay a dividend over the next 12 months.

 Over the last 12 months, Mosaic Brands 's shares have ranged in value from as little as $0.44 up to $1.14.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (AU average) beta is 1, while Mosaic Brands 's is 1.8808.
 This would suggest that Mosaic Brands 's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 Mosaic Brands overview

 Mosaic Brands Limited engages in the retail of women's apparel and accessories in Australia and New Zealand.
-It operates through Fashion Retail, and Multi-Channel Retail segments.
-It sells its products under the Millers, Rockmans, Noni B, Rivers, Katies, Autograph, W. Lane, Crossroads, and Beme brand names.
-As of June 30, 2020, the company operated 1,333 stores.
+It operates through two segments, Fashion Retail and Multi-Channel Retail.
+The company sells its products under the Millers, Rockmans, Noni B, Rivers, Katies, Autograph, W. Lane, Crossroads, beme, and Ezibuy brand names.
+It operates through a network of 1,100 stores and online digital department platforms.
 The company was formerly known as Noni B Limited and changed its name to Mosaic Brands Limited in November 2019.
-Mosaic Brands Limited was founded in 1977 and is based in Rosebery, Australia.
+Mosaic Brands Limited was founded in 1977 and is headquartered in Rosebery, Australia.